Neural-Finance/Neural-Finance/README.md

 ![image](https://github.com/Neural-Finance/Neural-Finance/blob/master/image/overview5.png)

-**If you are intrested in my work and interested in AI and Quant, please follow me and give me a star.
+If you are intrested in my work and interested in AI and Quant, please follow me and give me a star.
 I will update my work if I have time, opportunity.
 And the most important part is that many of my work can't be shared, I have signed Non-Disclosure Agreement to some tier1 company.
-For some work, if I have the right, I will upload them.**
+For some work, if I have the right, I will upload them.

-**But the disappointmenting thing is that, I have to sign strict NDA (non-disclosure agreement) in my latest two internships, nothing have been updated since the late 2019, sorry for that**
+**But the disappointmenting thing is that, I have to sign strict NDA (non-disclosure agreement) in my latest two internships, nothing have been updated since the late 2019, sorry for that....**